AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 ---

-Data in the stream will be ordered as follows:
+Data in the stream is ordered as follows:

 | **Time** | **Recorded** | **Measurement** |
 | -------- | ------------ | --------------- |